 I LOVE Enchiladas.
 There is something about juicy meat and cheese wrapped in a tortilla and baked with sauce and more cheese!!
 I make my Chicken Enchiladas all the time but I wanted to make something different with them last time.

-I was thinking beef, using ground beef, at first but then I saw this perfect looking steak at the store and it called for me.
+I was thinking of beef, using ground beef, at first but then I saw this perfect looking steak at the store and it called for me.
 You know that when ingredients call for you…you listen!

 It was right!
 It wanted to be in my enchiladas and it turned out amazing.